hmcts/nfdiv-ccd-data-migration-tool/README.md

 ```

 ## Testing the entire migration job in local dev
-You can also test the full migration job in AAT from your local development environment, without using flux:
+You can also test the full migration job in AAT from your local development environment:

 1.)
 Run bootJar to create a Jar file.

 2.)
-Trigger the migration using the name of your Jar and nfdiv secrets.
+Trigger the migration using the name of the Jar and nfdiv secrets from KeyVaults.

 ```bash
 java -jar \